cujojs/meld/docs/api.md

 ```

 Adds after advice to matching methods.
 The `afterFunction` will be called after the matching method returns successfully *or* throws an exception, and will receive either the return value or the thrown exception as its only argument.

+Like afterReturning and afterThrowing advices, after can neither squelch exceptions nor substitute a new return value.
+If you need to do either of those things, use [around advice](#meldaround).
+If after advice throws an exception, however, it will be propagated in place of the original exception.

 **NOTE:** after advice will *always* be executed.